Organic Home Garden plan using containers to grow is a very easy task.

 If you prefer to eat young potatoes, harvest them immediately when the flowers fall off.
 If you prefer larger sized of tubers, harvest them after the plant turned yellow and died down; and when they have completed their growing cycle.

-We buy no more seed potatoes in the coming spring as we had enough organic seeds from this harvest.
+We buy no more seeds in the coming spring as we had enough from this harvest.

 Start organic home garden with your favourite vegetable plants in containers?